argadanesh/database-management-essentials/week-3/README.md

 * List the average number of resources used (NumberFld) by plan number.
 Include only location number L100.
 * List the average number of resources used (NumberFld) by plan number.
 Only include location number L100.
 Eliminate plans with less than two event lines containing location number L100.

+## Extra Problem: Module 4
+The extra problems use the Order Entry Database as described in the Order Entry Database Background document.
+The course website also contains Oracle and MySQL CREATE TABLE statements as well as INSERT statements.
+* List the customer number, the name (first and last), and the balance of customers.
+* List the customer number, the name (first and last), and the balance of customers who reside in Colorado (CustState is CO).
+* List all columns of the Product table for products costing more than $50.
+Order the result by product manufacturer (ProdMfg) and product name.
+* List the customer number, the name (first and last), the city, and the balance of customers who reside in Denver with a balance greater than $150 or who reside in Seattle with a balance greater than $300.
+* List the order number, order date, customer number, and customer name (first and last) of orders placed in January 2013 sent to Colorado recipients.
+* List the average balance of customers by city.
+Include only customers residing in Washington state (WA).
+* List the average balance and number of customers by city.
+Only include customers residing in Washington State (WA).
+Eliminate cities in the result with less than two customers.

 ## Peer-graded Assignment: Module 4 Assignment

 ### Basic SELECT Statement Requirements